 The idea for M&H Bartles, Sailmakers has been years in the making.
 Mike has dreamed of owning his own loft since his Mystic days and after his years in Maine, felt drawn to contribute to the state’s prestigious reputation in the maritime industry.
 After Harley began working at Maine Maritime Museum in Bath in summer 2018, Mike was inspired to finally start his loft.
 Thanks to a supportive group of friends and family, we opened in the fall of 2018.

-Currently, Mike and Harley live in Boothbay Harbor with their two dogs, Rigby and Bowie, and are expecting Baby Bartles in summer 2019.
+Mike and Harley live in Boothbay Harbor with their new baby, Teddy, and two dogs, Rigby and Bowie.